uboslinux/ubos-docs/sphinx/users/installation/virtualbox.rst

 To run UBOS in a VirtualBox virtual machine, follow these instructions.
 Not counting download times, this should take no more than 10 minutes to set up.

+Note: UBOS is a 64bit operating system, for which VirtualBox requires hardware virtualization support.
+This is generally available on all reasonably modern processors, but may have to be switched on in the BIOS first.
+See `VirtualBox documentation <https://www.virtualbox.org/manual/ch10.html#hwvirt>`_.

 #. `Download VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_ from virtualbox.org
    and install it if you haven't already.